aveens13/mymovieslist-react-express/README.md

 4. **Content Providers Integration**: Access a wide range of movies and TV shows through our partnerships with VidSrc and VidSrcPro, ensuring you always have something great to watch.

 5. **Friend Connections**: Follow your friends, see what they're watching, and discover new content through their recommendations.

+7. **WebRTC Implementation**: Our broadcasting feature utilizes WebRTC (Web Real-Time Communication) technology.
+This peer-to-peer communication protocol enables high-quality, low-latency video streaming directly in the browser, ensuring a smooth and interactive shared viewing experience.

 ### Upcoming Features

-**Live Broadcasting** (In Progress): We're excited to announce that we're currently working on a live broadcasting feature.
-This will allow users to stream and watch content together in real-time, creating a shared viewing experience.

-- **WebRTC Implementation**: Our broadcasting feature utilizes WebRTC (Web Real-Time Communication) technology.
-This peer-to-peer communication protocol enables high-quality, low-latency video streaming directly in the browser, ensuring a smooth and interactive shared viewing experience.

 - **Synchronized Playback**: Users will be able to synchronize their viewing sessions, pause, play, and discuss the content in real-time.